verfasor/X79-Hackintosh-Catalina/README.md

 1. Install [Transmac](https://www.acutesystems.com/scrtm.htm) on a Windows machine.
 It has a 15-day trial period and works flawlessly flashing DMG files to USB.

-2. Download the latest [MacOS 10.15.2 with clover DMG file from here](https://mirrors.dtops.cc/iso/MacOS/daliansky_macos/) or other sources you come across Google SERP.
+2. Download the latest [macOS Big Sur 11.2.3 with clover DMG file from here](https://mirrors.dtops.cc/IOS/MacOS/) or other sources you come across Google SERP.

 3. Download the EFI folder from this repo.